PowFPS1/WiiMedic/README.md

 ## what's new in v1.3.0

-- **Loading indicator** — report generation now shows a spinning `|/-\` animation during the steps that used to look frozen (system info and controller scan), so it's obvious something is happening
+- **Loading indicator** — report generation now shows a spinning animation during the steps that used to look frozen, so it's obvious something is actually happening and the app isn't dead
-- **Controller detection fixed** — a GC controller sitting at rest (no buttons held, sticks centered) no longer shows as "not detected"
+- **Controller detection fixed** — a GC controller sitting at rest no longer shows as not detected, that was really annoying
-- **HBC exit fallback** — if the Homebrew Channel isn't installed under the usual title ID, it tries the alternate one and falls back to the Wii System Menu instead of crashing silently
+- **HBC exit fallback** — if the Homebrew Channel isn't installed under the usual title ID it tries the alternate one and falls back to the Wii System Menu instead of crashing silently
-- **IOS stub detection improved** — rev 65280 (0xFF00) is now correctly flagged as a Nintendo stub placeholder
+- **IOS stub detection improved** — rev 65280 is now correctly flagged as a Nintendo stub placeholder
-- **IOS236 label corrected** — it's a cIOS installer slot, not BootMii IOS
+- **IOS236 label corrected** — it's a cIOS installer slot, not BootMii IOS, my bad on that one
-- **Storage benchmark hardened** — fread/fwrite return values are now checked and the benchmark aborts cleanly if storage fails mid-test
+- **Storage benchmark hardened** — the benchmark now aborts cleanly if storage fails mid-test
 - **Network functions use snprintf** — was using bare sprintf which is unsafe
 - **NAND caching** — report generator no longer re-runs the full NAND scan if you already ran it from the menu
-- **Priiloader info cached** — system info collects brick protection data once and reuses it, eliminating redundant ISFS I/O cycles
+- **Priiloader info cached** — eliminates redundant ISFS I/O cycles
 - **8KB stack buffer made static** — avoids a large stack frame in the report generator

-full changelog at the bottom if you want all the details.
+full changelog at the bottom.

 ---